rbatllet/private-blockchain/docs/database/DATABASE_AGNOSTIC.md

 ## 🎉 Summary

+- ✅ **H2 is now the default** (v1.0.5+) - better concurrency than SQLite
 - ✅ **Zero code changes** required to switch databases
 - ✅ **Type-safe configuration** with enums and builder pattern
 - ✅ **Production-ready** with PostgreSQL support
 - ✅ **Fast testing** with H2 in-memory database
 - ✅ **Environment-based** configuration for different deployments
 - ✅ **Backwards compatible** with existing SQLite code
+- ✅ **Runtime detection** of database type and persistence mode

+**New in v1.0.5**:
+- 🆕 H2 persistent file storage is now the default (replaces SQLite)
+- 🆕 Better concurrent write support out of the box
+- 🆕 `DatabaseConfig.createH2Config()` - default H2 persistent configuration
+- 🆕 Enhanced database detection API for runtime introspection

 **Switch databases with confidence!** 🚀